elastic/stream/README.md

 requests.

-* `--delay-rate`: A floating-point number between `0.0` and `1.0` that specifies the percentage of requests that should be delayed.
+* `--delay-rate`: A floating-point number between `0.0` and `1.0` that specifies the fraction of requests that should be delayed.
 The default is `0.0` (no delay).
 * `--delay-duration`: The duration of the delay to apply to requests (e.g., `500ms`, `2s`).
 The default is `0s`.